speedruncomorg/api/README.md

 ### :construction: The API is not yet public. :construction:

-We offer a simple, JSON-ased REST API to access most of our data about games, runs and players.
+We offer a simple, JSON-based REST API to access most of our data about games, runs and players.
 The API is meant to be a good compromise between pure REST and real-world.

 If you want to use the API, you should be familiar with how HTTP and JSON work.
 Documenting those